DOWNLOAD the 2019 Kansas Farmers Union Policy PDF

 We believe the state of Kansas should adopt the federal transportation laws in regard to portable fuel containers.

 We oppose the diversion of state highway trust funds to offset budget deficits.

+Cooperatives create and continually re-create communities.
+The unique character of cooperatives is that they put the social well-being of their members and communities on par with their economic well-being.
 Agricultural cooperatives should be further strengthened in the American farming system to enable farmers to achieve greater bargaining power both in marketing and purchasing.

 Farmers Union opposes any attempt to interfere with the present capital structure of the cooperative and its present tax status.
 We are opposed to any co-op manager or non-members serving on the board of directors of our local or regional co-ops.